afonsoamachado/thesis-SPA/README.md

 ## Description

-The project focuses on engineering a scala processing architecture is underscored by the critical needs of modern banking Institutions and platform-driven innovation.
+The project focuses on engineering a scala processing architecture that is underscored by the critical needs of modern banking Institutions and platform-driven innovation.

 ## Technologies Used